-If answers cannot be found below or elsewhere on this site feel free to reach out to Info@LynetteCisnerosTherapy.com clarification can likely be provided through an email exchange and/or we can look to schedule a brief 10-15 minute consultation call.
+If answers cannot be found below or elsewhere on this site feel free to reach out for clarification.
+Send an Email or we can look to schedule a brief consultation call.

 What are some general considerations when engaging in therapy?